AviatrixSystems/Docs/HowTos/Anonymous_Browsing.rst

 a.1.
 Login to the Aviatrix Controller Console

 a.2.
-Create Aviatrix S2C GW #1 in VPC #1
+Create Aviatrix Peering Gateway #1 in Subnet1 of VPC #1

 a.3.
 Click on Gateway -> "New Gateway"